stealify/b8g/README.md

 a context is a data structure representing the JS/ECMAScript v8 raw Representation including the links and function calls to the Components often referenced as Modules while you can see there is no concept of Dynamic Modules inside a Engine this is a Concept of Runtimes b8g does not Implement a Runtime it is runtime and engine agnostic tooling written in ECMAScript/Stealify Lang using its own Concepts while there will exist a b8g-runtime at some point we do as of current time of writing this refer always to justjs as the proof of concept it is linux only at present but it implements a good starting point alternatives would be graalvm, or deno v8 bindings. see:
 - [ ] - https://github.com/denoland/deno/issues/1877

-b8g is mostly compare able to the graal jvmci in fact b8g also supports the jvmci and can fully interop with it via our LLVM/GRAALVM integrations.
+b8g is mostly compare able to the graal jvmci and lvvm gcc in fact b8g also implements the jvmci and can fully interop with it also via our LLVM/GRAALVM integrations as also its own Java Bytecode Frontend.

-In Fact b8g can be used as native-image replacement target or even build with graal native image (Importent the later makes not much sense while it is possible for interop)
+In Fact b8g can be used as native-image replacement target you can see b8g also as replacement for the following engines: docker, libcontainer, kubernetes, mesos, linux, v8, JVM, GraalVM, LLVM, GCC, Zircon (FuchsiaOS), Android, and many more.

+## Diffrence between hardware VM's and b8g
+b8g is it self designed as hypervisor and hypervisor monitor as also manager it offers its own components it does not need the concepts of hardware virtualisation as it does not implements the concept of hardware at all it implements 1 single concept called the component concept that includes hardware so hardware access is always via b8g offerd api's possible in a unified isolated secure way by design no abstraction like a hardware vm is needed to archive all design goals that hardware virtual machines to do implement and offer.
+For backward compatability it offers components that emulate popular hypervisors or even runs them directly. b8g is designed to run even at ring 0 hardware level it is a low level implementation designed to implement the stealify language.

 ## Examples
 - [ ] Using justjs static build.